 To know more about the UN and its principal organs, visit the linked article.

 The UN Charter stipulates that each primary organ of the United Nations can establish various specialized agencies to fulfil its duties.
-Some of them are given in the table below:
+There are 17 specialized agencies of the UN.
+They are mentioned in the table below:

 - Food and Agriculture Organization (FAO):

 - When FAO began its India operations in 1948, its priority was to transform India’s food and farm sectors through technical inputs and support for policy development.

 - Over the years, FAO has made major inroads in resolving issues such as access to food, nutrition, livelihoods, rural development and sustainable agriculture.
 With the Sustainable Development Goals in full swing, the FAO’s primary focus will be on improving India’s sustainable agricultural practices.